 Introduction to Deployments¶

-Deployments are objects within UbiOps that serve a user's code.
-From the uploaded code, the platform will build a container, running as a microservice inside UbiOps, that can receive requests to transform input data into output data.
+Deployments are objects within UbiOps that serve your code to process data.
+From the uploaded code, the platform will build a container, running as a microservice inside UbiOps.
+A deployment has a unique API endpoint for receiving requests with data to process.
 Examples of typical deployments are algorithms, data aggregation scripts and trained machine learning models.

 For a tutorial on deployments, see: Deployment quickstart.

-A deployment can be created in the UbiOps User Interface by visiting Deployments in the left navigation bar and clicking on the Create button.
+A deployment can be created in the UbiOps WebApp by visiting Deployments in the left navigation bar and clicking on the Create button.

 Adding labels/tags to deployments